-- Flammable yellow metal cabinets

-- Corrosive tan or purple cabinets

-- Oxidiser white metal cabinet

-- The volume of chemicals in storage cabinets must not exceed capacity listed on the cabinet.

-- Secondary containment in the cabinets must be sufficient to hold 50% of the volume.
+- The volume of chemicals in storage cabinets must not exceed capacity listed on the cabinet. - Secondary containment in the cabinets must be sufficient to hold 50% of the volume. - Acid and bases are stored separately, please check you using the correct cabinet.

 Ownership of chemicals in these cabinets must be noted.
-These cabinets are provided for the storage of dayto-day working chemicals - not as long-term storage.
-When a chemical is no longer required, it should be returned to the storeroom with the help of the store technician.
+These cabinets are provided for the storage of day-to-day working chemicals - not as long-term storage.
+When a chemical is no longer required, it should be returned to the storeroom with the help of the store technician or lab manager.